AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ## Implementing the perceptron

-In this section, we will put our hands to work and implement the perceptron model in Pharo.
+In this section, we will put our hands to work and implement the perceptron model in the Pharo programming language.
 We will produce an object-oriented implementation of the model.
 We will implement a class `Neuron` in a package called `NeuralNetwork`.
 Our class will have a method called `feed` which will be used to compute two values, $z$ and the perceptron output.

+Our code will be contained in a package.
 To create a new package, we first need to open a _system browser_ by selecting the corresponding entry in the Pharo menu.
 The system browser is an essential tool in Pharo.
 It allows one to read and write code.
 Most of the programming activity in Pharo typically happens in a system browser.

 Figure @fig:systemBrowser shows a system browser, which is composed of five different parts.
 The top part is composed of four lists.
 The left-most list gives the available and ready-to-be-used packages.
 In the figure, the names `Announcement`, `AST-Core` and `Alien` are examples of packages.
 The `Announcement` package is selected in the figure.

 The second list gives the classes that belong to the selected package.
-Many classes compose the `Announcement` package, including the classes called `Announcement`, `AnnouncementSet`, and `Announcer`.
+Many classes are part of the `Announcement` package, including the classes called `Announcement`, `AnnouncementSet`, and `Announcer`.

 The third list shows the method categories of the selected class.
 Method categories sort methods into logical groups to clarify their purpose and make them easier to find.
 Think of them as a kind of package for methods.
-Since no class is selected, no method category is listed.
+Since no class is selected in the figure, no method category is listed.

 The right-most list shows the methods of the selected class, filtered by the selected method category if any.
 Since no class is selected, no methods are listed.
 The bottom part of a system browser displays source code, which is one of the following: